cyberfifi/amazon-deli/README.md

 Factor Authentication step.
 You will also need this to place the order once your receive the SMS notification.
 ### Cart
-Make sure you always put some items in both of your Fresh cart and Whole Food cart.
+Make sure you always put some items in both of your Fresh cart.
 The bot will not be able to access delivery page without items in your carts.

 ## Python 3